MohitKumarSingh01/Smart-Contract-Management_Function-Frontend/README.md

-# Digital Decentralized Currency Exchange
+# Mohit's Crypto Exchange Hub

-Digital Decentralized Currency Exchange is a decentralized application (dApp) built on Ethereum, enabling users to deposit and withdraw Ether through a smart contract.
+Mohit's Crypto Exchange Hub is a decentralized application (dApp) built on Ethereum, enabling users to deposit and withdraw Ether through a smart contract.
 The project consists of a Solidity smart contract for managing funds and a React front-end for interacting with the contract.

 ## Overview